 You’ll find systems that allow you to build a global library of standards quicker to design, develop and deploy.
 The more they’re designed with a common and reusable set of standards in mind, the easier your teams will find it in the future to scale and maintain your system.

-Standards based systems simplify change governance across large enterprises, enabling you to reuse master libraries that enforce individual site adherence to your global standards.
+Standards based monitor and control systems simplify change governance across large enterprises, enabling you to reuse master libraries that enforce individual site adherence to your global standards.

 Before undertaking any major system configurations, it’s vital you have a lifecycle management plan in place.
 Outline when you expect you’ll need to upgrade systems and how you’ll continuously evolve it over time.

-Full scalability is key to the true value and total longevity of any SCADA solution.
+Full scalability is key to the true value and total longevity of any Supervisory Control and Data Acquisition (SCADA) solution.
 It’s best practice to have a solution which will adapt over time and seamlessly integrate with systems you might not actually use yet.

 A truly scalable implementation that’s easy to use and equipped with extensive functionality is a sound supervisory software solution ready for future change.